Skip to content

 OpprlToken.token2 first_soundex, last_soundex, gender, birth_date

-💡 Why two tokens?
+💡 Why multiple tokens?

 Transcryption